 These little morsels of crunchiness and sweetness are just perfect, and if you've ever bought them at the store, you know exactly what I am talking about.

-There's only 1 problem with these chips though -- they are addictive, but at the price they are offered at, the addiction can break the bank.
+There's only 1 problem with these chips though -- they are amazing, but at the price they are offered at, the constant want to eat this can break the bank.

 Check out this popular brand of Coconut Chips.